After Wisdom Teeth Removal

 Your wisdom teeth are the last of your adult teeth to erupt.
 While most of your adult teeth come in by around the age of 13, the wisdom teeth, or third molars, erupt in your late teens to early 20s.
 These teeth are the most likely to become impacted, an issue in which they cannot erupt properly, or at all through the gums.

 When your wisdom teeth are impacted, you may be faced with serious issues such as pain, swelling, and difficulty eating.
+Which means that it might be time for your wisdom teeth to get removed.
 You may even be at risk for infections or damage to your adjacent teeth.
 When wisdom teeth are impacted, the best solution is to extract them.
 At Raptou Family Dental, we can perform wisdom tooth extractions and help you to understand what to expect after the teeth have been removed.

 Bleeding is common after a wisdom tooth extraction.
 Once your extractions are complete, gauze is placed over the surgical wounds.
 This gauze is there to help your blood to clot.
 You should change this gauze periodically.
 Make sure that you moisten the new gauze before placing it and apply gentle pressure.
 Bleeding typically subsides in just a few days.

 Pain and swelling are also very common after wisdom tooth extractions.
 In many cases, over the counter pain relievers can help to alleviate your discomfort.
 You may be prescribed stronger medication if your pain is more significant.
 Take any medication only as directed.